 Anterior cruciate ligament (ACL) injury

-Cruciate ligament injury - anterior; ACL injury; Knee injury - anterior cruciate ligament (ACL)
+Cruciate ligament injury - anterior; ACL tear; Knee injury - anterior cruciate ligament (ACL)

 An anterior cruciate ligament injury is the over-stretching or tearing of the anterior cruciate ligament (ACL) in the knee.
 A tear may be partial or complete.